levifranca/rpg-cli/README.md

 # README #

-This project was part of a company hiring process.
 The idea is to build a pure JavaSE RPG game to be played through the command line.

 In this game the player should be able to: